alchemy-bootcamp-two-spring-2018/pokedex/README.md

-# Pokedex Vue Project - Ryan Luras, Injoong Yoon, Antreo Pukay
+## Pokedex Vue Project
-                        @RyLuras, @AttilaTheHen, @soundparticle

-We are making a pokedex, using filters and sort array methods.
+A visual database of 801 pokemon with filters and sort options, built using Vue.